-In an organization where users have a variety of devices (e.g., iOS, Android, or Chrome OS devices), non-iOS devices support the inclusion of user ID and location.
-The original Public Printers rule will permit non-iOS device users in the art department to have access to their restricted printers, regardless of the subnet they are on.
+In an organization where users have a variety of devices (iOS, Android, Chrome OS), non-iOS devices support the inclusion of user ID and location.
+The original Public Printers rule will permit non-iOS device users in the Art Department to have access to their restricted printers, regardless of the subnet where they are located.
 Using Restricted Printers and Subnet Restricted Printers in the same configuration is a perfectly reasonable thing to do, and allows an administrator a little more flexibility in how devices and networks are configured.

-It's worth noting that, if an Android user in the art department were connected to subnet 192.168.0.0, both rules would allow restricted printers to be advertised to that user.
+It's worth noting that if an Android user in the Art Department were connected to subnet 192.168.0.0, both rules would allow restricted printers to be advertised to that user.
 This is perfectly acceptable.
 It won't cause the printer to show up twice in the printer selection dialog.